Eco-tariff

-An eco-tariff, also known as an environmental tariff or carbon tariff, is a trade barrier erected for the purpose of reducing pollution and improving the environment.
+An eco-tariff, also known as an environmental tariff, is a trade barrier for the purpose of reducing pollution and improving the environment.
 These trade barriers may take the form of import or export taxes on products that have a large carbon footprint or are imported from countries with lax environmental regulations.
-The proposed EU Carbon Border Adjustment Mechanism would be a carbon tariff.
+A carbon tariff is a type of eco-tariff.

 International trade vs. environmental degradation

-There has been debate on the role that increased international trade has played in increasing pollution.
+There is debate on the role that increased international trade has played in increasing pollution.
 While some maintain that increases in pollution which result in both local environmental degradation and a global tragedy of the commons are intimately linked to increases in international trade, others have argued that as citizens become more affluent they'll also advocate for cleaner environments.
 According to a World Bank paper:Since freer trade raises income, it directly contributes to increasing pollution levels via the scale effect.
 However, it thereby induces the composition (and) technique effects of increased income, both of which tend to reduce pollution levels.Dean, Judith M & Lovely, Mary E (2008), Trade Growth, Production Fragmentation, and China's Environment, Pgs.
-3 & 5, National Bureau of Economic Research, Working Paper 13860, Cambridge, MA [2]Proponents of environmental tariff implementation have highlighted that if implemented correctly, the tariff could serve to stop strategic behavior of foreign nations and return efficient economic policy in the foreign country.
+3 & 5, National Bureau of Economic Research, Working Paper 13860, Cambridge, MA.
+Proponents of environmental tariff implementation have highlighted that if implemented correctly, the tariff could serve to stop strategic behavior of foreign nations and return efficient economic policy in the foreign country.
 Additionally, environmental standards will be harmonized between the trading nations as a result of the environmental tariff.

 One of the major issues that are raised when discussing environmental tariffs, is the issue of a reduction in trade.
 The argument raised is that tariffs reduce trade and may not actually be targeting the actual source of the pollution.
 They argue that pollution is not just as a result of imported goods but a large part of pollution suffered occurs within the borders of a country, therefore trade would merely harming trade without actually addressing the root cause effectively.